-Financial 93.
-The Financial Instructions and Stores Instructions published by order Instructions and of Section 3 (2) of this Ordinance shall be legally binding on all Stores Instructions elected members and provincial employees.
-Format of 94.
-The format of the Annual Financial Statements to be submitted to the Financial Auditor General each year will be in the format specified by the MPG.
-Statements 95.
-The Provincial Government will prepare and present any other report Format of Other Reports requested by the MPG in the required format.
+93. The Financial Instructions and Stores Instructions published by order of Section 3(2) of this Ordinance shall be legally binding on all elected members and provincial employees.

+Financial Instructions and Stores Instructions

+94. The format of the Annual Financial Statements to be submitted to the Auditor General each year will be in the format specified by the MPG.

+Format of Financial Statements

+95. The Provincial Government will prepare and present any other report requested by the MPG in the required format.
 The format of such reports is to be determined by the MPG.

+Format of Other Reports

-Timing of The Provincial Government's annual financial statements will be 96.
-Financial Statements and prepared and lodged with the Auditor General within 6 months of the end of the Financial Year.
-Once the audit of the annual financial statements is completed such 97.
-Inspection of Financial documents will be open to public inspection.
-The Provincial Statements and Government will ensure that the public are advised that they can view Audit the audited financial statements as soon as possible after the documents are returned from the Auditor General.
+96. The Provincial Government's annual financial statements will be prepared and lodged with the Auditor General within 6 months of the end of the Financial Year.

+Timing of Financial Statements ar Audit

+97. Once the audit of the annual financial statements is completed such documents will be open to public inspection.
+The Provincial Government will ensure that the public are advised that they can view the audited financial statements as soon as possible after the documents are returned from the Auditor General.

+Inspection of Financial Statements by the Public